deepinv/deepinv/paper/paper.md

 methods, datasets and metrics for inverse problems.

 While other Python computational imaging libraries exist, to the best of our knowledge, `deepinv` is the only one with a strong focus on learning-based methods.
 SCICO [@balke2022scico] and Pyxu [@simeoni2022pyxu] are python libraries whose main focus are variational optimization and/or plug-and-play reconstruction methods.
 These libraries do not provide specific tools for training reconstruction models such as trainers and custom loss functions, and do not cover non optimization-based solvers including diffusion methods, adversarial methods or unrolling networks.
 Moreover, `deepinv` provides a larger set of realistic imaging operators.
+CUQIpy [@riis2024cuqipy] is a library focusing on Bayesian uncertainty quantification methods for inverse problems.
+Advanced libraries for inverse problems also exist in other programming languages such as MATLAB, including GlobalBioIm \cite{soubies2019pocket} or IR Tools \cite{gazzola2019ir}, but they are restricted to handcrafted reconstruction methods without automatic differentiation.
-Another Python library for computational imaging is ODL [@adler2018odl], which mostly focuses on computed tomography, and also does not cover deep learning pipelines for inverse solvers.
+Other Python libraries for computational imaging are ODL [@adler2018odl] and CIL [@jorgensen2021core], which mostly focus on computed tomography, and also does not cover deep learning pipelines for inverse solvers.
 There are also multiple libraries focusing on specific inverse problems: ASTRA [@van2016astra] and the related pytomography [@polson2025pytomography] define advanced tomography operators, sigpy [@ong2019sigpy] provides magnetic resonance imaging (MRI) operators without deep learning, and PyLops [@ravasi2019pylops] provides a linear operator class and many built-in linear operators.
 These operator-specific libraries can be used together with `deepinv` as long as they are compatible with PyTorch.